Roman Bilinski: Ginetta Junior Championship

 Bilinski's racing career started in 2018, when he raced in the Winter Series of the Ginetta Junior Championship.
 He then competed in the first seven rounds of the 2019 season with Alastair Rushforth Motorsport.
 His first victory and pole position would come at the first race at Donington Park.

 F4 British Championship

+2020

-In 2020 Bilinski made his single-seater debut in the F4 British Championship, partnering Alex Connor and Frederick Lubin at the TRS Arden Junior Team.
+In 2020, Bilinski made his single-seater debut in the F4 British Championship, partnering Alex Connor and Frederick Lubin at the TRS Arden Junior Team.
 His first podium came at Oulton Park.

-The Pole went on to finish two more races in third position and finished eighth in the championship at the end of the year.
+Bilinski went on to finish two more races in third position and finished eighth in the championship at the end of the year.

+2021

 For the 2021 campaign Bilinski switched to Carlin to race alongside Kai Askey, Tasanapol Inthraphuvasak and Dougie Bolger.
 Bilinski only did a part season in the British F4 Championship, Bilinski scored his first podium finish of the season at Oulton Park in race 3.